garden-rs/garden/README.md

 * Develop, build and test interdependent projects in self-contained sandboxes.

+* Leverage your existing shell scripting knowledge.
+If you already know (bash/zsh/etc) shell then you can learn to use `garden` with minimal effort.

-* Configured using simple yet featureful YAML configuration files.
+* Configured using simple YAML files extended with a flexible expression syntax.
+Garden helps you define (multi-repository) workflows using the vast ecosystem of command-line tools.

 ## Links and Related Projects